rys/critical-binary-art-decoder/README.md

 # Mistakes

-A handful of the covers for the releases have off-by-1-ish mistakes:
+A handful of the covers for the releases have off-by-1-ish mistakes and spelling or transcription errors.
+Not all are below:

 ## BINARY002